Njoxpy/hello-world-Learning-Git-and-Github/Documentation/Git_Basics.md

 git add *.html
 ```

-- but you have to be carefull wehn using `git add .` since sometimes you have large files and folders which you don't want to be tracked such as dist folders, .env file.Since I have html files`, CSS files and JavasCri`pt files I want to all at once then I will use `git add .` command to add all files at once.
+- but you have to be carefull wehn using `git add .` since sometimes you have large files and folders which you don't want to be tracked such as dist folders, .env file.Since I have html files, CSS files and JavaScript files I want to all at once then I will use `git add .` command to add all files at once.

 ```sh
 git add .